Amiak2409/AMKID/README.md

 - Hugging Face Vision (for image analysis)
 - ZeroGPT API (for detecting AI texts)

+✨ Additional AI Components
+🔥 Sentiment Classification Module (Positive / Negative Text Classifier)

+AMKID also includes a custom-trained sentiment classification model capable of distinguishing between positive and negative user text.
+The model is trained on real-world English datasets and can detect:

+😊 Positive tone

+😡 Negative or aggressive tone

+⚠️ Emotional polarity for deeper Trust Score analysis

+This module is fully integrated into the backend and can be used independently or as part of the Trust Score calculation pipeline.
 ---

 # 🏆 Potential Use Cases